QRP-deshli/SLEHS/README.md

 ## Security Notes

 - **Change the pre-shared key** before deploying.
 It is the root of trust for the entire authentication chain.
+The current prototype defines it in a header file for convenience — production deployments should store it in **One-Time Programmable eFuse memory** (with read/write locking) or a dedicated hardware secure element to prevent firmware extraction.
 - **Set `DEPLOYMENT_OPTION` to `PROD`** to disable the `"stats"` and `"info"` diagnostic commands.
 These exist only for evaluation and expose internal metrics to anyone who authenticates.
 - The server uses a **self-signed certificate**.
 Clients must either accept it manually or have the certificate pre-installed.
 - The blacklist is **volatile** (RAM only).
 It resets on power loss or reboot.

 ---

+## Citation

+If you use SLEHS in your research, please cite:

+> N. Kuropatkin and M. Drutarovsky, "Secure Lightweight Embedded HTTPS Server: Autonomous Threat Detection and Mitigation at the Edge," Technical University of Košice, 2026.

 ## Acknowledgements

-Funded in part by **EU NextGenerationEU** through the Recovery and Resilience Plan for Slovakia (project No. 09I05-03-V02-00019) and by **KEGA** under Contract No. 041TUKE-4/2025.
+Co-financed by the **European Union** through the Slovakia Programme under project No. NFP401101C360 (*Research and development of advanced AI solutions for detection of cyber threats and defense against sophisticated attacks*) and by the **Slovak Cultural and Educational Grant Agency (KEGA)** under Contract No. 041TUKE-4/2025.
 Hardware provided by **SOS Electronic**.